econtrerasd/Foenix-Sprite-Editor/README.md

 2. PS/2 Mouse to operate
 3. SD card or Hard Disk if you want to save your creations

-You need to have two files for executing the Sprite Editor
+You need to have three files for executing the Sprite Editor
 1. SPREDIT.BAS
 2. SPREDIT.ML
+3. ICONS.SPR

-While most of the program is in BASIC a Machine Language Routine is required for redrawing Sprites on the Grid when moving from one sprite to another.
-The BASIC program loads this Machine Language routine from SPREDIT.ML when initializing
+While most of the program is in BASIC a few Machine Language Routines are required for redrawing Sprites on the Grid & mirroring sprites.
+The BASIC program loads the Machine Language routines from SPREDIT.ML when initializing A sprite file 'ICONS.SPR', now contains the graphic icons used in the program, these icons can be edited to change the look of the icons in the program!

 DESCRIPTION
 ----------------------------